adbertin/salaryConvergence/README.md

 ## How to Run through the Project

-Everything you need for the project is on this github repository:[Link](https://github.com/adbertin/salaryConvergence).
+Everything you need for the project is on this [github repository](https://github.com/adbertin/salaryConvergence).

-Please follow the link to the video: [Link](https://youtu.be/ZUA_vm66vlg?si=Uo8XMwyFV0dcycOU).
+Please follow the link to the [video](https://youtu.be/ZUA_vm66vlg?si=Uo8XMwyFV0dcycOU).

-For additional information regarding the data we found (e.g. sources), or about our data analysis, please follow the link to our Drive folder: [Link](https://drive.google.com/drive/folders/1rAaQe7x9-qscZJkETNIMwFP33fkr-0br?usp=drive_link).
+For additional information regarding the data we found (e.g. sources), or about our data analysis, please follow the link to our [Drive folder](https://drive.google.com/drive/folders/1rAaQe7x9-qscZJkETNIMwFP33fkr-0br?usp=drive_link).

 ## How to Use the Project